 One item to note…

-Burial Insurance for seniors is built on a permanent policy, typically whole life insurance.
-No medical exam is necessary so the process is quite “painless.”
-These permanent policies are smaller in nature and designed to pay out benefits to your loved ones in quick fashion.
+Burial Insurance for seniors is built on a permanent plan, typically whole life insurance.
+No medical exam is commonplace so the process is quite “painless” and fast.

 Accommodating For Less Than Perfect Health As A Senior